algorandfoundation/docs/docs/run-a-node/participate/renew.md

 # Step-by-Step
 1. [Create a new participation key](./generate_keys.md) with a first voting round that is less than the last voting round of the current participation key.
 It should leave enough time to carry out this whole process (e.g. 40,000 rounds).
-2. Place both keys in the participating node's ledger directory.
-3. Once the network reaches the first voting round for the new key, [submit an online key registration transaction for the new participation key](./online.md).
+2. Once the network reaches the first voting round for the new key, [submit an online key registration transaction for the new participation key](./online.md).
-4. Wait at least 320 rounds to [validate that the node is participating](./online.md#check-that-the-node-is-participating).
+3. Wait at least 320 rounds to [validate that the node is participating](./online.md#check-that-the-node-is-participating).
-5. Once participation is confirmed, it is safe to [delete the old participation key](#removing-old-keys).
+4. Once participation is confirmed, it is safe to [delete the old participation key](#removing-old-keys).

 <center> ![Renewal Window](../../imgs/renew-0.png) </center>
 <center>*Example key rotation window* </center>